bas-suckling/wave-analysis/README.md

 # Wave Analysis - Analysing GPS (.gpx) data for surf sessions.

-todo...
+TO DO LIST :
-- database
+- postgres database
-    - session select
-    - user meta data
+    - knex or sequelize
-- timeline
+    - postGIS
+- convert stateful class based components to functional with hooks
 - redux / context provider

-- react hooks? (learn)
+- timeline component
+- authentication with passport.js
+- optimise front end for mobile / tablet
+- test suite

-- refactor segment
+- file uploader
+- integration with Garmin or Strava

 ### Usage
 Clone repo to your local machine

-enter the `wave analysis` directory
+Navigate to the `wave analysis` directory
 At the command line type: `npm install`

-    To create/update data files,,,
+Run the application using `npm run dev` and navigate to http://localhost:3000/

+### Create/update data files
-    -add a gpx file to the data directory "sever/data/rawData/[fileName.gpx]
+- add a gpx file to the data directory "sever/data/rawData/[fileName.gpx]
-    - NB at current stage of devel...
-    - - Filename must be of from YYYY-MM-DD
-    - - only accepts 1 session perday
-    -update input ref ( the directory refs in wave 'sever/dataFunctions/index.js' ????)
+- Update input ref ( the directory refs in wave 'sever/dataFunctions/index.js' ????)
-    -At the command line (from the sever/data/dataFunctions dir) type: `node index.js`
+- At the command line (from the sever/data/dataFunctions dir) type: `node index.js

-To check out the data displayed for an example session, run the server using `npm run dev` and navigate to http://localhost:3000/
+ NB at current stage of development
+ - Filename must be in format YYYY-MM-DD.gpx
+ - only accepts 1 session perday

 ### Data to output
 Session Data: